 We crowdsource University of Southern California's maternity, paternity and parental leave policies, based on University of Southern California's employee reviews and anonymous tips from University of Southern California employees.

 University of Southern California Maternity and Paternity Leave Policies

-University of Southern California offers 11 weeks of paid maternity leave and 6 weeks of unpaid maternity leave.
+University of Southern California offers 16 weeks of paid maternity leave, 6 weeks of unpaid maternity leave and 6 weeks of paid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Educational Services: College & Universities Maternity and Paternity Leave

 How many weeks of paid maternity, unpaid maternity, paid paternity and unpaid paternity leave do employers in the Educational Services: College & Universities industry offer?

 Maternity Leaves Taken at University of Southern California